-For these early settles, the true heritage of the Mountain Cur wasn't as important as the breed's ability to hunt.
-Therefore little is known about the breed's origins.
-In 1957 the Original Mountain Cur Breeders of America was formed and in doing so the Mountain Cur was formally recognized as a breed.
-The United Kennel Club recognized the breed in 1998.
-Although the Mountain Cur is a member of the American Kennel Club's Foundation Stock Group, Mountain Curs are not eligible for AKC registration.
+For these early settlers, the true heritage of the Mountain Cur wasn't as important as the breed's ability to hunt.
+Therefore little is known about the breed's true origins.
+In 1957, the Original Mountain Cur Breeders of America was formed and, in doing so, the Mountain Cur was formally recognized as a breed.
+The United Kennel Club recognized the breed in 1998 and, although the Mountain Cur is a member of the American Kennel Club's Foundation Stock Group, Mountain Curs are not eligible for AKC registration.

 Mountain Cur Care

 Additionally, good oral hygiene can help prevent dental disease.
-Even if you can't brush your dog's teeth once a day, brushing every other day of a few times a week can go a long way in keeping your Mountain Cur's teeth clean and healthy.
-Giving your Mountain Cur something for power chewers can help deter them from chewing up your furniture but be aware that it is possible for your dog to break a tooth on hard rubber or plastic chew toys, antlers, hooves, etc, so only give these to your dog when you are able to supervise them.
+Even if you can't brush your dog's teeth once a day, brushing every other day or a few times a week can go a long way in keeping your Mountain Cur's teeth clean and healthy.
+Giving your Mountain Cur something for power chewers can help deter them from chewing up your furniture but be aware that it is possible for your dog to break a tooth on hard rubber or plastic chew toys, antlers, or hooves.
+Only give these to your dog when you are able to supervise them.

 Mountain Curs are highly intelligent and as such require daily mental stimulation.
-This can be by way of a job or task, such as accompanying hunters while they are out searching for small game, chores around the home or farm, or even puzzle toys and puzzle feeders.
+This can be by way of a job or task, such as accompanying hunters while they are out searching for small game, chores around the home or farm, or even puzzle toys and feeders.
 Despite being smart, they can also be stubborn, so their trainability may vary from one dog to another.
 They are able to be well trained and well socialized, though.

 Common Health Problems

 - Mountain Curs can be prone to skin infections and irritations as well as ear infections.
 Keeping their skin and coat clean and using any commercially available ear cleaner can help keep skin issues at bay.
-Fish oil supplements can also prevent skin irritation from dry skin.
-As a Mountain Cur ages, especially those individual dogs that are more active outdoors, they may start to exhibit signs of hip dysplasia or arthritis.
-Starting your Mountain Cur on a glucosamine chondroitin supplement can help keep their joints happy and healthy.
+Fish oil supplements can also prevent skin irritation from dry skin and can be especially important if you spend a lot of time with your dog outdoors in a cold environment.

 Diet and Nutrition

-- Loyal and dependable
+Loyal and dependable

-- A hardworking watchdog
+A hardworking watchdog

-- A loving family companion
+A loving family companion

-- Require daily exercise and activity
+Requires daily exercise and activity

-- Reserved with strangers
+Reserved with strangers

-- May not be good around small pets or children
+May not be good around small pets or children

 More Dog Breeds and Further Research

-If you're interested in similar breeds, research the following to compare the pros and cons.
+If you're interested in similar breeds, check out: